stitchdata/docs/_integration-schemas/bing-ads/v2/campaign_performance_report.md

   #### Column compatibility

   As per Microsoft's attribute selection rules, some columns may be incompatible.
 This means that you won't be able to select certain combinations of columns in Stitch.
 Refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/bingads/guides/reports?view=bingads-12#columnrestrictions){:target="new"} for more info, and the specific column combinations for this table.

+  #### Columns renamed from Bing Ads v1 {#renamed-v1-columns}

+  In this version of Stitch's {{ integration.display_name }} integration, some columns have been re-named.
+This was done to ensure consistency between the fields in our integration and [the changes made by Microsoft to the Bing Ads API](https://docs.microsoft.com/en-us/bingads/guides/migration-guide?view=bingads-12#reporting-downloadedcolumns){:target="new}.

+  - `HistoricQualityScore` is now `HistoricalQualityScore`
+  - `HistoricExpectedCtr` is now `HistoricalExpectedCtr`
+  - `HistoricAdRelevance` is now `HistoricalAdRelevance`
+  - `HistoricLandingPageExperience` is now `HistoricalLandingPageExperience`
+  - `Status` is now `CampaignStatus`

 replication-method: "Append-Only (Incremental)"
 attribution-window: true